ARTIFICIAL INTELLIGENCE

 Hourly billing rewards slow work.
 Fixed-price projects reward scope reduction.
 Retainers reward relationship maintenance over outcomes.
 Pricing structures treat AI implementation as service delivery when it is systems integration.

 Project-based pricing offers predictability but introduces scope creep protection clauses that limit deliverables.
-A $25,000 AI strategy engagement might include executive interviews, process mapping, and a recommendation deck, but exclude implementation support, vendor selection, or post-deployment optimization.
+A $25,000 AI strategy engagement includes executive interviews, process mapping, and a recommendation deck, but exclude implementation support, vendor selection, or post-deployment optimization.
 The consultant delivers the plan.
 You own the execution risk.

 Value-based fees, in which the consultant charges a percentage of projected savings, align incentives with outcomes but require trust and transparency.
 A consultant who proposes a $50,000 fee tied to $200,000 in annual labor savings is making a falsifiable claim.
 You can measure it.
 This model works only when both parties agree on baseline metrics before the engagement begins.